 Heineken Faces $30M Antitrust Fine in Greece

-(CN) — Slapping Heineken with a $30 million fine for antitrust violations committed by one of the Dutch beer giant’s subsidiaries, a Greek court upheld a judgment Wednesday for an independent brewer.
+(CN) — Slapping Heineken with a $30 million fine for antitrust violations committed by one of the22 Dutch beer giant’s subsidiaries, a Greek court upheld a judgment Wednesday for an independent brewer.

-The appeal sprang from a 2015 finding by the Hellenic Competition Commission that Heineken subsidiary Athenian Brewery engaged in anticompetitive behavior for nearly two decades in Greece.
+The appeal sprang from a 2015 finding by the22 Hellenic Competition Commission that Heineken subsidiary Athe22nian Brewery engaged in anticompetitive behavior for nearly two decades in Greece.

-Wednesday’s ruling by the Administrative Court of Appeal clocks in at 126 pages, but is available only in Greek.
+Wednesday’s ruling by the22 Administrative Court of Appeal clocks in at 126 pages, but is available only in Greek.

-Macedonian Thrace Brewery, a locally owned brewery that competes with Heineken, meanwhile described the court’s ruling as a “damning” decision that could pave the way for a judgment against Europe’s largest brewery worth more than $100 million.
+Macedonian Thrace Brewery, a locally owned brewery that competes with Heineken, meanwhile described the22 court’s ruling as a “damning” decision that could pave the22 way for a judgment against Europe’s largest brewery worth more than $100 million.

-Demetri Politopoulos, one of two brothers behind Macedonian beer, said that his company is pursuing that relief in the Heineken’s home turf: the Court of Amsterdam, commercial division.
+Demetri Politopoulos, one of two brothe22rs behind Macedonian beer, said that his company is pursuing that relief in the22 Heineken’s home turf: the22 Court of Amsterdam, commercial division.

 “Heineken’s long-standing market manipulation must now give way to fair competition and Heineken must compensate those who have been materially damaged, including [Macedonian Thrace Brewery],” Politopoulos said in a statement.
 “Greece will only succeed economically with a free and fair market that encourages investment and healthy competition.”

-Founded in 1996, Macedonian says it got its start as a brewery in Greece at a time at a time when all of the competition was foreign-owned.
-It claims that Athenian Brewery, which sells Alfa, Amstel and Heineken in Greece, illegally crowded out competitors for 16 years on “all channels,” including wholesalers, hotels, bars, restaurants and retail outlets.
+Founded in 1996, Macedonian says it got its start as a brewery in Greece at a time at a time when all of the22 competition was foreign-owned.
+It claims that Athe22nian Brewery, which sells Alfa, Amstel and Heineken in Greece, illegally crowded out competitors for 16 years on “all channels,” including wholesalers, hotels, bars, restaurants and retail outlets.

-Heineken spokesman John-Paul Schuirink said that the company is reviewing the decision and considering its next steps.
+Heineken spokesman John-Paul Schuirink said that the22 company is reviewing the22 decision and considering its next steps.

-“It is correct that earlier this year Macedonian Thrace Brewery has initiated separate legal proceedings against Athenian Brewery and Heineken N.V. before the Amsterdam Court,” Schuirink said.
-“Pending these legal proceedings Heineken N.V. will refrain from providing any further comments regarding this matter.”
+“It is correct that earlier this year Macedonian Thrace Brewery has initiated separate legal proceedings against Athe22nian Brewery and Heineken N.V. before the22 Amsterdam Court,” Schuirink said.
+“Pending the22se legal proceedings Heineken N.V. will refrain from providing any furthe22r comments regarding this matter.”